Perspective | Some objects will remind us of the pandemic long after it’s over

 There are, of course, painful, intangible things that this year unexpectedly brought: lost loved ones, lost careers, lost hope.

-But there are also objects that we can touch and hold, that when this is all over (whenever that might be) will possess the power to instantly remind us of this time.
+But there are also objects that we can touch and hold, that when this is all over (whenever that might be) will possess the power to remind us instantly of this time.
 Maybe it’s a puzzle a family completed together.
 Maybe it’s a Post-it note that helped someone get through some difficult days.
 Maybe it’s a watch or a plant clipping or a card.

-The instinct to hold onto mementos of even the most awful and trying events is human.
+The instinct to hold on to mementos of even the most awful and trying events is human.
 It’s why museums collect the objects left at the sites of tragedies.
-In the days after the Virginia Tech shooting, I was on the school’s Blacksburg, Va. campus talking to the group of people who were in charge of deciding what to keep and discard of the things individuals had sent from across the world in a show of solidarity.
+In the days after the Virginia Tech shooting, I was on the school’s Blacksburg campus talking to the group of people who were in charge of deciding what to keep and discard of the things individuals had sent from across the world in a show of solidarity.
 As I stood in the middle of piles of paper cranes, stuffed animals and bibles, I knew I wouldn’t soon forget that scene.

 Ten years later, when the anniversary of the shooting approached, I reached back out to some of the people who were most affected by that day.
 Each told of keeping an object from that time that held a special significance.
 A university official kept an angel ornament made by a stranger.
 A mother who lost her only child turned the T-shirts collected from her daughter’s dorm room into a quilt.
 And a first responder saved her rescue-squad jacket, unwashed and stained with blood, to preserve “that memory, that pain, that loss.”